jfields4733/Jordan/13Debounce_Shift/README.md

 *There is obvious symmetry or pattern that has been leveraged in the turning of this state machine into the verilog code above.
 Describe the symmetry or pattern:*

+The part where sw_0 = 0 looks like a mirror image of the part wher sw_0 = 1.

 The above finite state machine diagram was draw with FiZzim, which also generates system verilog code from the drawing.
 This is the code.

 ![1554291425789](assets/1554291425789.png)

 *Which code (original or FiZzim) is easier to see what the circuit is about and how to test it:*

+The FiZzim

 *How would you improve either code so that it becomes more understandable at a glance?*

+Make it into an "if" statement.
+As in if sw_i does stays changed for 6 consecutive posedge clock pulses then sw_0 = !sw_0

 *Does this circuit test the exact same way?*

+Yes

-*Does this work equally well for deboucing 0 to 1 transition and 1  to 0 transition?*
+*Does this work equally well for debouncing 0 to 1 transition and 1  to 0 transition?*

+Yes

 *Does this work equally well for switches as well as push buttons?*

+Yes, assuming there is some way to keep the push button held for 6 posedge clock pulses.

 *What feature of this debouncer do PB_synch_0 and PB_synch_0 enable?*

 *How many clock transitions occur before this debouncer makes up it's mind that the switch is stable?*

+6 posedge clock strikes

 *Which circuit would be easier to modify if the switch bounces 22 times, or bounces for around a1 millisecond?*

+1 millisecond

 ## 3 Reusable deBounce Module